porsche-design-system/porsche-design-system/packages/components/src/components/navigation/tabs-bar/tabs-bar.code.md

 ## Set active Tab

 You may need to change the initial active tab.
 To do so, use the `active-tab-index` property on the `<p-tabs-bar>` component.
-The component adds the class `data-selected` on the active tab.
+The the attribute `aria-selected` becomes `true` on the active tab.

 **Note:** Keep in mind that the `active-tab-index` is counted like an array, so it starts with 0.